tkellehe/tio-lang/README.md

  > Adds a button to the HTML elements that will execute the code.
 If not provided, the code will begin executing immediately.
  > The text of button is set to the value provided where the default is `{RUN}`.
 If the value is `{RUN}` then it will generate
- > the button as a small circle that can be animated.
+ > the button as a small circle.

 ### `?tio-animate`